Ming-Hsuan Yang is a

 Yang serves as a program co-chair of IEEE International Conference on Computer Vision (ICCV) in 2019, program co-chair of Asian Conference on Computer Vision (ACCV) in 2014, and general co-chair of ACCV 2016.
 He has served as an associate editor of the IEEE Transactions on Pattern Analysis and Machine Intelligence (PAMI) from 2007 to 2011, and currently serves as an associate editor of the International Journal of Computer Vision (IJCV), Computer Vision and Image Understanding (CVIU), Image and Vision Computing (IVC) and Journal of Artificial Intelligence (JAIR).

 Yang received the Google Faculty Award in 2009, and the Distinguished Early Career Research Award from the UC Merced Senate in 2011.
 Yang is a recipient of the Faculty Early Career Development (CAREER) award from the National Science Foundation in 2012.
 In 2015, Yang receives the Distinguished Research Award from UC Merced Senate.
-He is a senior member of the IEEE and the ACM.
+He is a Fellow of the IEEE and Senior Member of the ACM.